Scottish Fold vs Selkirk Rex: Complete Comparison (2026)

 Insurance and Health Coverage Comparison

 Health coverage requirements diverge between Scottish Fold and Selkirk Rex based on their genetic health profiles.
 Scottish Fold is predisposed to Cartilage & Bone Issues and Cardiac Conditions, making coverage for hereditary conditions essential.
-Selkirk Rex's risk factors (Genetic Conditions and General Health Concerns) require different policy features.
+Selkirk Rex's risk factors (the breed-typical condition profile flagged in veterinary literature for this lineage) require different policy features.
 Wellness coverage value also differs: similar activity levels mean comparable injury risks, but condition-specific coverage remains the key differentiator.
 Compare lifetime insurance costs carefully—the difference between insuring Scottish Fold versus Selkirk Rex over their respective lifespans of 11-14 years and 15-20 years can total thousands of dollars.
 This ongoing cost difference is a material factor in the total ownership comparison.

 Long-Term Commitment Assessment